Fibromyalgia has many symptoms, but could it be linked to chronic sinusitis?

 If you are unsure about whether you have recurrent sinusitis or if it is a sign of underlying fibromyalgia, make an appointment to see your GP.
 Take a list of your symptoms with you as this will make it easier to determine the cause of your sinusitis.

 Here at Brian Barr, we are not medical experts, but we are leading fibromyalgia solicitors.
 If you believe your condition has been caused as the result of an accident that was not your fault, we can help you to claim compensation.
-If you would like to speak with one of our expert team about claiming compensation, call us for free on 0808 123 0003 or click here to fill in our online contact form.
+If you would like to speak with one of our expert team about claiming compensation, call us on 0161 737 9248 or click here to fill in our online contact form.